 - Graduation Application

 GRADUATION IS NOT AUTOMATIC.
 To graduate, apply no later than the published graduation deadline.
-The graduation application, for all degrees, is available beginning on the first day of the term, in your My Ohio Student Center.
+The graduation application, for all degrees and certificates, is available beginning on the first day of the term, in your My Ohio Student Center.

 The name that appears in University records will be printed on the diploma.
 When applying, the student must indicate the major(s), minor(s), and certificate(s) that he/she intends to complete.
 If you need assistance, contact Registrar Services or your regional campus student services.